constantindjonkam/whatsapp-clone/README.md

 ## Installation

-1. CD to this project directory then enter this command "npm i" to install all the depencies
+1. CD to this project directory then enter this command "npm i" to install all the depedencies

 2. Add your config in firebase.js